Graphcore Launches Global Partner Program

 At launch, the Graphcore Elite Partner Program includes many of the world's best-known channel partners, technology distributors, and resellers, with additional partners being added over time.

-The full list of launch partners is: 2CRSi, Atos, Boston Limited, BSI, Dell Technologies, Digital China, Inspur, Lambda, Macnica/Cytech, Meadowgate Technologies, Megazone, OCF, Penguin Computing, Softcat, Tech Data Europe, Tech Data US, and Wildflower International.
+The full list of launch partners is: 2CRSi, Atos, Boston Limited, BSI, Dell Technologies, Digital China, Inspur, Lambda, Macnica/Cytech, Meadowgate Technologies, Megazone, OCF, Penguin Computing, Tech Data Europe, Tech Data US, and Wildflower International.

 The scale and international reach of Graphcore's go-to-market partner program reflects the momentum that has already built around the company's Intelligence Processing Unit (IPU), as well as the high demand for its recently announced second-generation IPU systems.